barbagroup/snake-repro/MesnardBarba-CiSE.md

 Vorticity field after 19, 52, 53, and 64 time-units of flow-simulation with PetIBM for a snake's section at angle-of-attack 35 degrees and Reynolds number 2000.
 The vortex-merging event is responsible for the change in the wake signature and the drop in the mean lift coefficient.

-### Story 4: Different versions of your code, the external libraries or even compilers may challenge reproducibility
+### Story 4: Different versions of your code, external libraries or even compilers may challenge reproducibility

 In the span of about three years, we ran more than 100 simulations with OpenFOAM, IBAMR, and PetIBM, encountering about a dozen things that can go wrong.
 We replicated our previous scientific finding (enhanced lift at 35 degrees angle-of-attack for sufficiently large Reynolds number) in two out of three campaigns.